PowerBI Notebook

 Revenue per Visit = DIVIDE([Total Revenue], [Transaction Count], 0) -- return 0 instead of blank

-Always use DIVIDE instead of / for any measure that could have a zero denominator.
+Always use DIVIDE instead of / for any measure where the denominator could be zero.

 IF and SWITCH